SonyCSLParis/web-services/README.md

 #### 3.4.
 Catasto Datastories (https://stories.datalegend.net/catasto/):

-Data accessible in in the linked data version of the Florentine Catasto of 1427 available on druid.
+Data that are accessible in the linked data version of the Florentine Catasto of 1427 available on Druid.

     * (request-catasto)
        Function to access a saved SPARQL query on the Catasto dataset.
 The endpoint to call is shown under "API Variable".